TinnedTuna/PPUKYork/Articles/nothing-to-hide.md

 Overview
 ========

-In this article, which is adapted from a talk delivered to The University of York Philosophy Society, is an overview of the main arguments typically made from the proponents of personal privacy in the modern world.

-It explores the more common "Nothing to Hide" argument, in which those who believe in state or corporate surveillance claim that, if a person has nothing to hide (that is, they are not engaging in illegal or immoral activities), then they have nothing to fear.
-Put simply and more commonly, "If you have nothing to hide, then you have nothing to fear"
+Adapted from a talk delivered to The University of York Philosophy Society, this article is an overview of the main arguments typically made from the proponents of personal privacy in the modern world.
+It explores the more common "Nothing to Hide" argument, in which those who believe in state or corporate surveillance claim that "if you have nothing to hide, then you have nothing to fear."
+However, this argument makes large assumptions as to the meaning of "nothing to hide", the purpose of privacy and how it applies within our legal and moral frameworks, and so in this article we will explore the various aspects of privacy and surveillance,

-We explore this argument in the simplest and a much more complex form, and present an overview of several existing counter-arguments and counter-examples.
+and present an overview of several existing counter-arguments and counter-examples.

 This article will leave out a huge debate which deals with other difficulties surrounding privacy.
-These difficulties primarily revolve around the trouble that philosophers have had over even reaching a consistent definition of privacy, and the numerous issues that this causes for legislators, jurors, etc.
+These difficulties primarily revolve around the trouble that philosophers have had over even reaching a consistent definition of privacy, and the numerous issues that this causes for legislators, jurors, and common people.
+Although this might seem like rather a large oversight, and certainly a natural starting point for such a debate, I considered it a greater imperative to arrive at a useful conclusion and circumvent the centuries of debate necessary to settle these conflicts of public interest, definition and logically consistent application, which are issues philosophy itself may take to its grave.

 The Need for Privacy
 ====================

-The human need for privacy has been quite thoroughly explored for quite a long time, even as far back as the Greek philosophers, who divided life into two distinct "spheres"; the "political sphere" where everything you did or said was expected to be public knowledge, used for making political decisions, for example, during an election.
-The "intimate sphere" was expected to be reserved for close family and friends, where things you did or said were expected to stay private.
+The human need for privacy has been quite thoroughly explored for quite a long time, even as far back as the Greek philosophers, who divided life into two distinct "spheres": the "political" and the "intimate."
+The political sphere was one in which everything you did or said was expected to be public knowledge, used for making political decisions, for example, during an election.
+By contrast, the intimate sphere was expected to be reserved for close family and friends, where things you did or said were expected to stay private.
+A simple distinction, but one that seems to have eluded us in recent years.

-In the 18^th^ and 19^th^ century, Jeremy Bentham published his *"Panopticon Writings"* (1787), which explored the idea of removing a person's privacy as a method of punishment, and a coercive tool in his imagined "panopticon".
-The Panopticon was a prison designed such that a warden would, at all tines, be able to observe any prisoner of their choosing.

-Bentham argued that this was ideal for a prison, as it would ensure that no prisoner could ever "step out of line" and therefore, if the prisoner wanted a pleasant life, would behave as the model prisoner in all observable respects.
+In 1787, Jeremy Bentham published his *"Panopticon Writings"*, which explored the idea of removing a person's privacy as a method of punishment, and a coercive tool in his imagined "panopticon".
+The Panopticon was a glass-panelled prison designed such that a warden would, at all times, be able to observe any prisoner of their choosing, whilst ensuring this total lack of privacy was palpable to the unfortunate prisoners.
+Picture the Big Brother house in 18th century England, and you get the idea.
+Bentham argued that this was the ideal design for a prison, as it would ensure that no prisoner could ever "step out of line" and therefore, if the prisoner wanted a pleasant life, would behave as the model prisoner in all observable respects.
+Unable to hide, the prisoner necessarily must fear inevitable punishment for any misbehaviour.

-Curiously, Bentham also in his *Panopticon Writings* also brings about the simple issue with this setup.
-He expresses it as *quis custodiet ipsos custodes?*, which translates literally to "Who guards the guards?" or more idiomatically:
+Interestingly, Bentham addresses the logical conclusion of this setup, expressing it as *quis custodiet ipsos custodes?*, literally "Who guards the guards?" or more idiomatically: *"Who watches the watchmen?"*.
+For this constant surveillance to work, we must presume the ultimate authority is completely, flawlessly benevolent, and if that were the case for our species, we wouldn't need to discuss the usefulness of surveillance in deterring crime and curbing undesirable human behaviour.
-*"Who watches the watchmen?"*, which many readers will be familiar with.

-In short, Bentham argues that a removal of privacy leads to improved control of those who are watched, and that this is an ideal tool for a prison.

-The idea of the removal has also been explored in fiction, in Franz Kafka's *The Trial*, in George Orwell's *Nineteen Eighty-Four*, Huxely's *A Brave New World*, Ray Bradbury's *Fahrenheit 451*, Philip K. Dick's *A Scanner Darkly* and many of Cory Doctorow's books.
+However,the idea of the removal of privacy extends beyond rhetoric, into the many worlds of fiction.
+A brief overview of some of the best explorations of the topic include Franz Kafka's *The Trial*, in George Orwell's *Nineteen Eighty-Four*, Huxely's *A Brave New
+World*, Ray Bradbury's *Fahrenheit 451*, Philip K. Dick's *A Scanner Darkly* and many of Cory Doctorow's books.

-Almost invariably, these are set in some form of dystopia, which could be a reflection on how strongly these authors fear the control that a state or a corporation may choose to impose on their lives, should their privacy be taken away.
+A chillingly common factor in all these narratives is their dystopian setting, often inferring authoritarian forms of goverment and an unhappy, mindless and impotent society, which could be a reflection on how strongly these authors fear the control that a state or a corporation may choose to impose on their lives, should their privacy be taken away.